openvinotoolkit/open_model_zoo/demos/image_processing_demo/cpp/README.md

     -nthreads "<integer>"     Optional.
 Number of threads.
     -nstreams                 Optional.
 Number of streams to use for inference on the CPU or/and GPU in throughput mode (for HETERO and MULTI device cases use format <device1>:<nstreams1>,<device2>:<nstreams2> or just <nstreams>)
     -loop                     Optional.
 Enable reading the input in a loop.
     -no_show                  Optional.
 Do not show processed video.
+If disabled and --output_resolution isn't set, the resulting image is resized to a default view size: 1000x600 but keeping the aspect ratio
     -output_resolution        Optional.
 Specify the maximum output window resolution in (width x height) format.
 Example: 1280x720.
 Input frame size used by default.
     -u                        Optional.
 List of monitors to show initially.
     -jc                       Optional.
 Flag of using compression for jpeg images.
 Default value if false.
 Only for jr architecture type.